Pranav9605/News-Summarize-and-TTS-Dockerize/README.md

 # News Summarization & Text-to-Speech Application

-This project is a solution for the Akaike Technologies Data Science Internship assignment.
 The application extracts key details from multiple news articles for a specified company, performs sentiment and comparative analyses, and generates a Hindi text-to-speech (TTS) output.
 The frontend is built with Streamlit and communicates with a FastAPI backend via REST APIs.

 ## Key Features
 - **News Extraction:** Scrapes at least 10 news articles using BeautifulSoup.